Martichka9/ptfl/README.md

 # ptfl
- HTML and CSS course homeworks
+ HTML and CSS course homeworks collected in one place.

+ Some tasks are combined to one page.